utamiu1807/uutami/README.md

 # Trump_Trade_EDA_Template
 Exploratory Data Analysis (EDA) of trade flows before/after the Trump administration

-Limitation:
+Limitations:
 1. There are 10 category for goods imported, which HTS 2, HTS 4, HTS 6, HTS 8, and HTS 10.
 For this analysis, I only using data for HTS 2 and HTS 4.
-2. For 2025, I only use data until august 2025
+2. For 2025, There is only available data until August 2025.

 # 🌍 CIF Import Analysis (2024–2025)